Loripes95/website/content/post/Presentation_Torino/index.md

 ---
-title: Presentation at the XVI UniTo-CCA PhD Workshop in Economics in Turin (23/11/2023).
+title: Presentation at the "XVI UniTo-CCA PhD Workshop in Economics" in Turin (23/11/2023).
 # subtitle: I will be visiting the University of Lausanne from Nov 7 to Nov 12.

 # Summary for listings and search engines
-summary: presentation at XVI UniTo-CCA PhD Workshop in Economics in Turin (23/11/2023).
+# summary: presentation at XVI UniTo-CCA PhD Workshop in Economics in Turin (23/11/2023).

 # Link this post with a project
 # projects: []